dmeehan1968/junie-explorer/README.md

 - **Series Toggling**: Users can switch between viewing metrics aggregated by Project, broken down by Model, or broken down by AgentType.
 - **Display Options**: Users can switch between Cost, Tokens, and TPS (Tokens Per Second) views.
 - **AgentType Series**: When AgentType is selected as the series, the chart shows cost/tokens/TPS split between different agent types (Assistant, TaskSummarizer, Memorizer, ErrorAnalyzer, LanguageIdentifier, MemoryCompactor).
 This aggregates data from LLM response events grouped by the agent type detected from the request's system prompt.
 - **TPS (Tokens Per Second)**: When TPS is selected as the display option, the chart displays as a line chart (instead of bar chart) and an Agent Type dropdown appears allowing filtering by agent type.
+The Agent dropdown is hidden when AgentType is selected as the series type, since the chart already shows all agent types.
 TPS is calculated as `outputTokens / (time / 1000)` from LLM response events.
 - **Data Source**: Model and AgentType breakdown data is derived from `LlmResponseEvent` metrics.
 - **API Support**: The `/api/projects/graph` endpoint accepts:
   - `breakdown=model` parameter to return detailed datasets by model